apollosolutions/governance-example/example_governance_doc.md

 ### Getting Started

 If you are looking to expose your service as a subgraph, you will need to engage with the core graph team as early as possible over Slack in the #graphql channel and ideally providing the team with the following information:
-  * Context for why you're wanting to expose your service
+  * Context for why you're wanting to expose your service to clients
     * For example, you are supporting a new user interface element in the Trap mobile applications that allows users to purchase booby-traps
   * The Okta team name to be added to Apollo Studio
     * If this does not exist, please reach out to IT to have this created with all team members